A Good Reason To Put Your Emergency Fund Into CDs

 A Few Cons and One Big Pro to Putting Your Emergency Fund Into CDs

 Our reader solved a common emergency fund problem — how to protect your savings from yourself.
-Most financial experts recommend a high-yield savings account rather than CDs for emergency savings since a saving account is more accessible if an emergency does arise.
+Most financial experts recommend a high-yield savings account rather than CDs for emergency savings, but why?

-As you may know, you deposit your money for a specified period with a CD.
-You typically pay a penalty if you withdraw your funds before the maturity date.
+Another disadvantage of CDs is the early withdrawal penalty common with traditional CDs.
+As you may know, you deposit your money into a CD for a specified period.
+You typically pay a penalty if you withdraw your funds before the CD maturity date.
 The penalty is usually a set number of months’ worth of interest and will vary based on the financial institution and the length of the CD.
-The only time you may lose any of your initial deposit is if you have not yet earned enough interest to cover the penalty.
+The only time you may lose any of your initial deposit for early withdrawal is if you have not yet earned enough interest to cover the penalty, but you can potentially lose a significant amount of your earned interest.

 One Good Reason To Use CDs for Emergency Savings